Federated Learning with Heterogeneous Differential Privacy: Experimental Evaluation

 \subsection{Setup}

 The experiments are conducted on multiple federated datasets, synthetic and realistic.
-The synthetic datasets are manually created to simulate extreme cases of data heterogeneity often exhibited in federated learning scenarios.
+The synthetic datasets are manually created to simulate extreme cases of data heterogeneity often exhibited in FL scenarios.
 The realistic federated datasets are from TFF \cite{TFF}, where such datasets are assigned to clients according to some criteria.
 The synthetic dataset is referred to as the non-IID MNIST dataset, and the number of samples at a client is fixed across all clients.
 Each client is assigned samples randomly from the subsets of samples each with a single digit between $0\!-\!9$.
 A skewed version of the synthetic dataset is one where non-private clients are sampled from the clients who have the digit $7$ in their data.
 In the non-IID MNIST dataset, we have $2,000$ clients and we randomly sample $5\%$ of them for training each round.
 The realistic federated datasets are the FMNIST and FEMNIST from TFF datasets.
-The FMNIST and FEMNIST datasets contain $3,383$ and $3,400$ clients, respectively, and we sample $3\%$ of them for training each round.
-TensorFlow Privacy (TFP) \cite{TFP} is used to compute the privacy loss incurred during training.
+The FMNIST and FEMNIST datasets contain $3,383$ and $3,400$ clients, respectively, and we sample $\sim 3\%$ of them for training each round.
+TensorFlow Privacy (TFP) \cite{TFP} is used to compute the privacy loss, i.e., the values of $(\epsilon,\delta)$, incurred during the training phase.
+Refer to the appendix for an extended description of the used models and their parameters, as well as an extended version of the results.

-Computing the optimal values of $r$, $\lambda_{\text{np}}$, and $\lambda_{\text{p}}$ for non-convex models such as neural networks is not an easy task.
-To resolve this issue in this section, we treat them as hyperparameters to be tuned.
-We experiment with many values and observe their performance.
-Refer to the appendix for more extended description of the used models and extended results.